microsoft/dotnet/Documentation/compatibility/wpf-hang-listbox-duplicate-valuetypes.md

 NotPlanned

 ### Change Description
-Fixed a problem where a virtualizing [ItemsControls](xref:System.Windows.Controls.ItemsControl) can hang during scrolling when its Items collection contains duplicate value-typed objects.
+Fixed a problem where a virtualizing<xref:System.Windows.Controls.ItemsControl> can hang during scrolling when its Items collection contains duplicate value-typed objects.

 - [ ] Quirked
 - [ ] Build-time break